- Like

 Sunlight

-The more sunlight the plant is going to get, the better it will be for its growth and fruiting.
-Choose a location where it gets a minimum of 4-6 hours of direct sun every day.
+The more sunlight the plant gets, the better it will be for its growth and fruiting.
+Choose a location where it gets a minimum of 4-6 hours of direct sun daily.

 Watering

-Water cherries when the topsoil feels a bit dry to touch.
-Do not overwater the plant and make sure the soil is never going completely dry.
+Water cherries when the topsoil feels a bit dry to the touch.
+Do not overwater the plant, and ensure the soil is never completely dry.

 Soil